BillyOh.com

 But if you plan on spending more time in your shed, say, during winter, it’s better to have an interior wall and insulate it.
 This is also essential if you store sensitive items in cold temperatures.

-In the long run, you may be able to save money compared to running an electric heater in an uninsulated shed.
+In the long run, you may be able to save money compared to running an electric garden heater in an uninsulated shed.

 BillyOh Expert Tongue and Groove Pent Workshop